telekom/docker-registry-untagger/README.md

 ## Purpose

-The project *docker-registry-untagger* has the purpose to ...
+The project *docker-registry-untagger* has the purpose to untag and remove old and unwanted container images from a registry!

 ## License

 All files are licensed under the Apache-2.0 license. (see License files)